Mumbai Xpress: Critical response

 Baradwaj Rangan praised the film calling it "one of Kamal Haasan's most tight-knit, most convoluted screenplays, where every pratfall, every pun, every preposterous moment seems to have been spat on, polished, and precisely positioned into an overall jigsaw pattern".
 He added that "Mumbai Xpress isn't exactly an all-out comedy.
 Like Pushpak, it's the blues with belly laughs, a stack of serious issues coated with smiles."
 Malathi Rangarajan of The Hindu wrote, "Rajkamal Films International's Mumbai Xpress is a clean, comic package for the entire family, which showcases Kamal's versatility in story and dialogue writing too".
 Nikhat Kazmi of The Times of India reviewing the Hindi version gave the film 2.5 stars out of 5, writing "Other than that occasional laugh, there isn't much to lift your spirits or tickle your ribs."
-Pankaj Shukla of SmasHits reviewing the Hindi version wrote, "Technically, 'Mumbai Xpress' is a brilliant film except for its music.
+Pankaj Shukla of SmasHits reviewing the Hindi version wrote, "Technically, Mumbai Xpress is a brilliant film except for its music.
 [Ilaiyaraaja] is yet to know what the entertainer from Bollywood requires".

 Sneha May Francis of Rediff.com gave the Hindi version a mixed review, writing "To sum it up, Mumbai Xpress is a poor man's superhero movie and an out-and-out children's flick.
 If you are the kind looking for intelligent humour, this one is not for you.
 After taking you through such a long ride, the movie ends abruptly, leaving you thinking that the joke was on you for watching the film!", while Siddhu Warrier of the same website, gave the Tamil version a positive review, wrote "The dialogues are the highlight of the movie -- almost every line elicits a guffaw.
 The jokes, bucking today's trend, are not ribald and risqué, but of the kind that would get even the average 10 year old kicking the back of the seat in front of him in joy (of course, much to my dismay)."
 Visual Dasan of Kalki reviewing the Tamil version called it a modern comedy express to celebrate summer with family.

 Box office

 Box Office India certified the film as a "flop" as it netted only ₹3.50 crore from the North Indian region.
-According to Srivatsan of The Hindu, the film may have failed because the cinematography had been done experimentally with a digital camera and mainly due to the digital film implementation resulting in a slight dark output which left the viewer uneasy.
+According to Srivatsan of The Hindu, the film may have failed because of over-expectations from audiences, given Haasan and Srinivasa Rao's famed partnership, and since the cinematography had been done with a digital camera it might have made the visuals look a "little off-putting".